westurner/sphinxcontrib-rdf/README.rst

 questions:

+* this is neither Turtle, nor JSON-LD, nor RDFa (which can be included as a literal HTML block); but docutils nearly supports this syntax without any external parsing libraries; so is *yet another format for [triples/JSONLD]* justifiable?

 * how does this render the additional attributes as rdfa?

   * can it render (in HTML) as a tooltip?
   * e.g. a docutils.nodes.span_with_tooltip?

+* how does this compare to the sphinxcontrib bibtex approach[es]?
 * what about PDF?

   * The PDF representation should look something like the output from a line block.